MasDennis/rajawali3d.org/src/content/getting-started/0.9/17-importing-obj-files/index.md

 The basics have been covered in an earlier tutorial but more info about this was requested.
 There are some specific things to take into account when dealing with .obj files.

 The most important thing is that the model should be triangulated.
-Rajawali doesn’t accept quads, only tris.
+Rajawali doesn't accept quads, only tris.
 In Blender, this is an option you can select in the exporter.
 In a program like MeshLab, this is done automatically.

-At the moment, Rajawali also doesn’t support per-face textures.
+At the moment, Rajawali also doesn't support per-face textures.
 This is on the todo list.

 The options that should be checked when exporting from blender are: